BenLangmead/bowtie/MANUAL.markdown

 </td><td>

-The basename of the index to be inspected.
-The basename is name of any of the index files but with the `.X.ebwt` or `.rev.X.ebwt` suffix omitted.  `bowtie-inspect` first looks in the current directory for the index files, then looks in the `indexes` subdirectory under the directory where the currently-running `bowtie` executable is located, then looks in the directory specified in the `BOWTIE_INDEXES` environment variable.
+The basename of the Bowtie or Bowtie 2 index to be inspected.
+The basename is name of any of the index files but with the `.X.ebwt` / `.rev.X.ebwt` / `1.bt2`, etc,  suffix omitted.  `bowtie-inspect` first looks in the current directory for the index files, then looks in the `indexes` subdirectory under the directory where the currently-running `bowtie` executable is located, then looks in the directory specified in the `BOWTIE_INDEXES` environment variable.
+If a Bowtie and Bowtie 2 index are located in the same directory and share the same basename, `bowtie-inspect` will use the Bowtie 2 index since there is no parameter for choosing between the two.

 </td></tr></table>